Employment

 Academic Alignment & Student Support

-•Monitor student-athletes' academic progress, encourage time management skills, and providementorship to support a balance between academics and athletics.
+•Monitor student-athletes' academic progress, encourage time management skills, and provide mentorship to support a balance between academics and athletics.

 Player Development & Coaching